mjpatter88/FileRecovery/README.md

 Maybe I can manually look at a few pdfs and a few docs and look for specific magic patterns... hmmm...

+pdf's seem to use "<<" and ">>" quite often.
+I could probably look for hex: 0A 3C 3C 20 or hex: 0A 3E 3E 0A.

+For the word document I could just look up the text online and use that to do the ordering?